Applicant/Contributor Privacy Notice

 How we get your personal data, why we have it and how it will be used

-• To assess your application, to learn more about you and/or otherwise consider you as a programme or development project participant;
+• assess your application, learn more about you and/or otherwise consider you as a programme or development project participant;

-• To make payment, where agreed, for your participation;
+• administer contracts and make payments, where agreed, for your participation;

-• To contact you, to keep you informed and updated about production schedules and changes;
+• keep you informed and updated about the production or development project;

-• Where you have given us your permission, use your personal data to contact you about future series and programmes for which you may be interested in applying;
+• where you have given us your permission, use your personal data to contact you about future series and programmes for which you may be interested in applying/participating;

-• To ensure we include a diverse range of applicants in our programmes to represent society and our viewing audience
+• ensure we include a diverse range of applicants in our programmes to represent society and our viewing audience,

-• To monitor the effect and impact of our own diversity and inclusion initiatives and assess what other initiatives may be required;
+• support and monitor the effect and impact of equality, diversity and inclusion initiatives and assess what other initiatives may be required;

-• To comply with our duty of care, health and safety and/or safeguarding obligations (including production crew, participants, audiences, ourselves, and our partners) and our legal, and insurance obligations which includes background, medical, and other screening checks;
+• comply with our duty of care, health and safety and/or safeguarding obligations (including talent, production crew, other participants, ourselves, and our partners) and our legal, regulatory and insurance obligations which includes carrying out background, medical, right to work and other screening checks and tax reporting;

-• To enable us to film at your property where relevant for the purpose of the programme or development project;
+• enable filming at relevant locations (including private property where applicable) for the purpose of the programme or development project;

-• To promote, seek interest and otherwise exploit the programme and/or development project in which you are a participant;
+• promote, publicise and/or seek interest in the programme and/or development project.

-We will also seek personal data about you from the following sources to supplement and/or verify the information you have provided:
+To the extent applicable to your engagement, we will seek personal data about you from the following sources to supplement and/or verify the information you have provided:

 • Background check providers: e.g. Lexis Nexis, Disclosure Scotland/DBS (where required);